 Before we know about Reverse Osmosis, we need to learn about what is Osmosis.back to menu ↑

-Osmosis is a process through which a weaker concentrated saline solution converts itself into a stronger concentrated saline solution when it dissolves with solutes like sugar or salt.
-Osmosis is a natural phenomenon and that happens automatically.
+Osmosis is a process through which a weaker concentrated saline solution converts itself into a more robust full saline solution when it dissolves with solutes like sugar or salt.
+Osmosis is a natural phenomenon, and that happens automatically.

 Like our kidney absorbs water from blood and trees absorbs water from the soil.
 Like this, there are numerous examples of the osmosis process.back to menu ↑